pranshusinghal/form-builder-assignment/README.md

     - Create Superuser
         - python manage.py createsuperuser

+    - Clear your Browser Cache (cmd + shift + R), if static changes not getting reflected

 ## Setup via.
 Docker
     - If you want to rebuild the container after making changes to your Dockerfile or docker-compose.yml file, you can run the following command: